makpol83/CultRol-Web/db_management/README.md

 A don is related to a character via the chardon_relation table.

 The next important set of tables relates the stats of a character.
-A character has a predefined set of stats(strength, speed, agility...), the real value of the stats that the character will use in combat is the actual_stats table.
+A character has a predefined set of stats(strength, speed, agility...).
 But according to the quality of the cultivation and the breakthroughs a character can develop different levels of power.
 That's why the stats table exists, this table represents for a cultivation range the stats that the character has reached on that range.
-If a character for example is on QI3, he will have 3 stats register: 1 for QI1, another for QI2 and another for QI3 (Actual range), and actual_stats will represent the total sum relative to a set of functions to scale properly through ranges.
-All the formulas will be described on scaling.txt.
+If a character for example is on QI3, he will have 3 stats register: 1 for QI1, another for QI2 and another for QI3 (Actual range).

 Relative to the stats.
 When adding points to a stat, the talent takes action.
 Each character has a talent associated to each stat via the talent table.